laxmansinghnegi10/OIBSIP-GUI-Based-Online-EXamination-System/README.md

 # OIBSIP-Online-EXamination

-This project creates a simple online examination program with a graphical user interface (GUI).
+This project creates a simple online examination page with a graphical user interface (GUI).
 Let's break it down step by step:

 1- Package and Creator Comments: